IBM-Bluemix-Docs/containers/cs_cluster.md

 ## Adding subnets to clusters
 {: #cs_cluster_subnet}

-Change the pool of available portable public IP addresses by adding subnets to your cluster.
+Change the pool of available portable public or private IP addresses by adding subnets to your cluster.
 {:shortdesc}

 In {{site.data.keyword.containershort_notm}}, you can add stable, portable IPs for Kubernetes services by adding network subnets to the cluster.
-When you create a standard cluster, {{site.data.keyword.containershort_notm}} automatically provisions a portable public subnet and 5 IP addresses.
-Portable public IP addresses are static and do not change when a worker node, or even the cluster, is removed.
+When you create a standard cluster, {{site.data.keyword.containershort_notm}} automatically provisions a portable public subnet with 5 public IP addresses and a portable private subnet with 5 private IP addresses.
+Portable public and private IP addresses are static and do not change when a worker node, or even the cluster, is removed.

-One of the portable public IP addresses is used for the [Ingress controller](cs_apps.html#cs_apps_public_ingress) that you can use to expose multiple apps in your cluster by using a public route.
-The remaining 4 portable public IP addresses can be used to expose single apps to the public by [creating a load balancer service](cs_apps.html#cs_apps_public_load_balancer).
+One of the portable public and one of the portable private IP addresses are used for [Ingress controllers](cs_apps.html#cs_apps_public_ingress) that you can use to expose multiple apps in your cluster.
+The remaining 4 portable public and 4 portable private IP addresses can be used to expose single apps to the public by [creating a load balancer service](cs_apps.html#cs_apps_public_load_balancer).

 **Note:** Portable public IP addresses are charged on a monthly basis.
 If you choose to remove portable public IP addresses after your cluster is provisioned, you still have to pay the monthly charge, even if you used them only for a short amount of time.

 ### Requesting additional subnets for your cluster
 {: #add_subnet}

-You can add stable, portable public IPs to the cluster by assigning subnets to the cluster.
+You can add stable, portable public or private IPs to the cluster by assigning subnets to the cluster.

 For {{site.data.keyword.Bluemix_dedicated_notm}} users, instead of using this task, you must [open a support ticket](/docs/support/index.html#contacting-support) to create the subnet, and then use the [`bx cs cluster-subnet-add`](cs_cli_reference.html#cs_cluster_subnet_add) command to add the subnet to the cluster.